grafana/agent/docs/scraping-service.md

 - Service discovery for all `scrape_configs` within that loaded config
 - Scrapes metrics from all discovered targets
 - Stores data in its own Write-Ahead Log specific to the loaded config
-- Remote Writes scraped metrics to the configured `remote_write` clients specified within the loaded config.
+- Remote Writes scraped metrics to the configured `remote_write` destinations specified within the loaded config.

 The "instance configuration file," then, is the configuration file that